gense-workshop/gense-workshop.github.io/_pages/cfp.md

 -   AIOps

 ### Important dates
-- Paper submission: October 28 2024 (AoE)
+- Paper submission: November 3 2025 (AoE)
-- Author notifications: November 28 2024 (AoE)
+- Author notifications: November 28 2025 (AoE)
-- Camera-ready version: December 9 2024 (AoE)
+- Camera-ready version: December 9 2025 (AoE)
-- Workshop: February 24-25 2025
+- Workshop: February 24 2026

 ### Guidelines
-- Contributions (6-12 pages) will be sent via Easychar using the following [link](https://easychair.org/conferences/?conf=gense2025).
+- Contributions (6-12 pages including references) will be sent via Easychar using the following [link](https://easychair.org/conferences/?conf=gense2026).
 - Contributions can be submitted in German or English language.
 - All contributions shall use the GI [LNI-Template](https://github.com/gi-ev/LNI) (single-column A4 format).
 - All contributions will be peer-reviewed by the program committee.
 Accepted papers will be published in the conference proceedings (Digital Library der Gesellschaft für Informatik (GI e.V.).

-At least one of the authors has to register and attend the workshop to present their contribution (registration deadline: Dec 1 2024).
+At least one of the authors has to register and attend the workshop to present their contribution (registration deadline: Dec 1 2025).

 For all questions/problems please refer to the workshop organizers: [Prof.(FH) Dr. Rubén Ruiz Torrubiano](https://research.imc.ac.at/de/persons/ruben-ruiz-torrubiano)